Westminster House, Manchester: History

+Greater Manchester County Council was initially established as a shadow authority in 1973 before formally coming into being on 1 April 1974.
+The shadow authority rented New Deansgate House on Deansgate in Manchester as temporary offices whilst looking for a permanent home.
+The county council subsequently took a lease of the Portland Centre, taking possession in January 1974, and renamed it County Hall.
+The council later bought the building from its previous owners, Hambro Life.

-The building was acquired for use as the headquarters of Greater Manchester County Council on the county council's formation in April 1974.
-It was originally referred to as County Hall and, although the county council officers and their departments were based at County Hall, the full county council would meet at Manchester Town Hall.
+There was no council chamber at County Hall, so full council meetings were held at Manchester Town Hall.

 The building was vacated by Greater Manchester County Council on its abolition in March 1986.

-In 1988 the building was sold for circa £5 million to Parc Securities who refurbished it and converted it for commercial use.
-It was then sold on, in 1990, for circa £22 million to County Hall Properties who renamed it "Westminster House"; it was suggested in The Independent that this may have been, in part, to honour the Westminster Government of Margaret Thatcher which had abolished the Greater Manchester County Council.
+In 1988, the building was sold for circa £5 million to Parc Securities who refurbished it and converted it for commercial use.
+It was then sold on, in 1990, for circa £22 million to County Hall Properties who renamed it "Westminster House"; it was suggested in The Independent that this may have been, in part, to honour the Westminster Government of Margaret Thatcher which had abolished Greater Manchester County Council.
 The building was later acquired by Aviva Investors, who commissioned an extensive programme of refurbishment works costing £18 million which were carried out by contractors, Styles & Wood, to a design by BDP and completed in summer 2017.
 Following completion of the refurbishment works, the building was renamed again, this time simply to 11 Portland Street.

-Notable residents as of 2022 include Arm Limited.
+Notable occupants as of 2022 include Arm Limited.